Research and Quality Improvement

 Research is vital to improving care for persons with stroke and their families/caregivers.
 In addition to creating new approaches to best practice in stroke care, research enables the testing of new ideas and provides the evidence to support new approaches that can improve health and quality of life and fosters professional development.

-This section focuses on research activities, quality improvement initiatives and resources within the Toronto Stroke Networks.
+This section focuses on research activities, quality improvement initiatives and resources within the Toronto Stroke Networks (TSNs).
 For a more comprehensive lists of hospital research activities, please refer to the respective hospitals’ websites.

 Regional Stroke Centres

 The TSNs regional teams are actively involved in quality improvement initiatives to enhance the health and quality of care of persons with stroke and their families/caregivers.
 Below is a listing of current and past regional initiatives: